Blog

 A Foreigner Comes to Terms

-This being my inaugural trip to Korea and Asia itself, I'd a lot of questions and worries on my mind.
+This being my inaugural trip to Korea and Asia itself, I had a lot of questions and worries on my mind.
 After landing and biking for a few days those fears were washed away.
 I was completely immersed into a society which I could barely understand and fascinated me at every turn.

 The weather in May was gorgeous, hot and quite dusty compared to my home country.
 The cycling infrastructure was phenomenal, with civilization always under an hour of cycling away.